grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (----- invisible character break)

 When Percy felt more or less sure they had finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
 Up in the light breeze she scanned around the horizon with a pair of binoculars.
-She saw some aircraft off in the distance, but they were not coming towards the _Prospect._ She felt like they must surely be in the new Authority's waters.
+She saw some aircraft off in the distance, but they were not coming towards the _Prospect_.
+She felt like they must surely be in the new Authority's waters.
 But there was no way to tell with any certainty.

 They cruised easily with the sail up and the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel oil.
 Each time he diligently pulled the dipstick and held it up to his flashlight by an oily rag to note the fuel level remaining.